SKKU-IBE/SNU_MedSAM2_GUI/README.md

 ## License
 Apache License 2.0 (see `LICENSE`).

-Model weights: downloaded from https://github.com/ImprintLab/Medical-SAM2 and subject to that project’s license.*** End Patch
+Model weights: download from https://huggingface.co/jiayuanz3/MedSAM2_pretrain/tree/main (or the upstream https://github.com/ImprintLab/Medical-SAM2) and note their respective licenses.